ptribble/jangle/README.md

 is left intact.

-jangle incorporates Java SNMP, see also the file LICENSE-SNMP.txt.
+jangle incorporates Java SNMP, see also the file LICENSES/LICENSE-SNMP.txt.

 SNMP Package